Introduction

 Run it Once

-In this method, the remaining community cards are dealt only once and the hand's outcome is solely determined by that set of cards.
+In this method, the remaining community cards are dealt only once, and that set of cards solely determines the hand's outcome.
 The victorious player who wins that sole run takes home the entire pot.

 Run it Thrice

-The act of running the game thrice operates on a similar basis as running it twice.
+Running the game thrice operates on a similar basis as running it twice.
 However, there is an added playthrough to determine how the leftover cards will impact results.
-The pot gets evenly divided into thirds and each portion corresponds with one run's outcome.
+The pot gets evenly divided into thirds, and each portion corresponds to the outcome of one run.
 Employing this strategy diminishes uncertainty even more than using solely two runs, making it an extremely cautious choice by comparison.

 Run It Twice Example

-Player A and Player B are the only remaining players in a No-Limit Texas Hold'em cash game hand.
-The board reveals 5♠️, 6♠️, and 7♦, with both participants having already put considerable chips into the pot.
-Player A possesses an open-ended straight draw of cards consisting of an 8 balanced by a 9 suited diamond - while Player B holds onto two similarly ranked 7s comprised of clubs and hearts.
+Players A and B are the only remaining players in a No-Limit Texas Hold'em cash game hand.
+The board reveals 5♠, 6♠, and 7♦, with both participants already putting considerable chips into the pot.
+Player A possesses an open-ended straight draw of cards consisting of an 8 balanced by a 9-suited diamond - while Player B holds onto two similarly ranked 7s comprised of clubs and hearts.

 Contract

-Player A and Player B have decided to run it twice before reaching the showdown in order to minimize variance during this pivotal hand.
+Player A and Player B have decided to run it twice before the showdown to minimize variance during this pivotal hand.

 Distributing the Extra Community Cards

-Two rounds of the turn and river cards are dealt by the dealer.
-During the initial round, J♠️ appears in the turn card while 3♦️ is revealed as a river card.
-In contrast, during the subsequent run, Q♠️ surfaces on top of 10 ♣️ after being served as a turning point.
+The dealer deals two rounds of the turn and river cards.
+During the initial round, J♠ appears in the turn card while 3♦ is revealed as a river card.
+In contrast, during the subsequent run, Q♠ surfaces on top of 10♣ after being served as a turning point.

 Determining the Outcome